Yanstart/Makeit/README.md

 ## License

-The GreenScore Browser Extension is open-source software released under the [Owner License](https://fr.wikipedia.org/wiki/Licence_propri%C3%A9taire).
+The MakeItGreen Browser Extension is open-source software released under the [Owner License](https://fr.wikipedia.org/wiki/Licence_propri%C3%A9taire).
 You are free to use, modify, and distribute the software in accordance with the terms of this license.

 ---

 Thank you for checking out our project!
-We hope the GreenScore Browser Extension contributes to a more sustainable and accessible internet.
+We hope the MakeItGreen Browser Extension contributes to a more sustainable and accessible internet.
 If you have any questions or suggestions, please feel free to reach out to our team.